-27. Current / Non-Current Liabilities - Other liabilities
+27.Current / Non-Current Liabilities - Other liabilities

-2022 \$'000 2021 \$'000 Unearned revenue AASB 1059.21 Grant of right to operate liability under service concessions AASB 1058.31 Liabilities under transfers to acquire or construct non- financial assets to be controlled by the entity [Specify other major categories] This is the unearned portion of the revenue from exchange of reduced over the period of the arrangement.
-Refer to Note 3(h) a on service concession arrangements.
-Reconciliation of financial assets and corresponding liabilities arising from transfers to acquire or construct non-financial assets to be controlled by the entity 2022 \$'000 2021 \$'000 AASB 1058.31 Opening balance of liabilities arising from transfers to acquire/construct non-financial assets to be controlled by the entity Add: receipt of cash during the financial year Deduct: income recognised during the financial year Closing balance of liabilities arising from transfers to acquire/construct non-financial assets to be controlled by the entity AASB 1058.32 Refer to Note 3(f) for a description of the entity's obli- received to acquire or construct non-financial assets entity.
-AASB 1058.33 The entity expects to recognise as income any liability for as at the end of the reporting period evenly in the next of related asset(s) are constructed/acquired.
+2024 2023 \$'000 \$'000 Unearned revenue ASB 1059.21 Grant of right to operate liability under service concessions ASB 1058.31 Liabilities under transfers to acquire or construct non-financial assets to be controlled by the entity [Specify other major categories] This is the unearned portion of the revenue from exchange of assets and is prog of the arrangement.
+Refer to Note 3(h) and 16 for further information on service ASB 1058.31 of the arrangement.
+Refer to Note 3(h) and 16 for further information on service Reconciliation of financial assets and corresponding liabilities arising from transfers to acquire or construct non-financial assets concession arro angements.
+ASB 1058.31 Reconciliation of financial assets and corresponding liabilities arising from transfers to acquire or construct non-financial assets to be controlled by the entity Opening balance of liabilities arising from transfers to acquire/construct non-financial assets to be controlled by the concession arro angements.

+Closing balance of liabilities arising from transfers to acquire/construct non-financial assets to be controlled by the entity

+Refer to Note 3(f) for a description of the entity's obligations under transfers received to acquire or construct non-financial assets to be controlled by the entity.

+The entity expects to recognise as income any liability for unsatisfied obligations as at the end of the reporting period evenly in the next X financial years, as the related asset(s) are constructed/acquired.